 Even though the County is fortunate to have an extensive network of existing trails on federal, state and local park lands, greater access to trails and paths were the most frequently mentioned new park amenity sought in the public survey.
 Map 9 indicates that much of the County is located within 3 miles or less from a trail.

 The proximity analysis does however show a gap along the Pennsylvania border from Rockdale Road to Leitersburg.
-There are a number of limiting factors that have led to this gap in service relating to the compatibility of the land use policies in the area including:
+There are multiple limiting factors that have led to this gap in service relating to the compatibility of the land use policies in the area including:

 - The influence of the Hagerstown Regional Airport.
-Trails are not necessarily incompatible with airports but visitor experiences in preserved lands adjacent to such areas are less than ideal due to noise and other externalities resulting from operations. - ➤ The Leitersburg/Ringgold area east of the Airport falls within the County's designated Priority Preservation Area.
-These lands are therefore specifically targeted for permanent retention in an agricultural land preservation easement which is placed on private land. - > The National Pike corridor east of Hagerstown has been zoned for commercial and industrial development.
+Trails are not necessarily incompatible with airports but visitor experiences in preserved lands adjacent to such areas are less than ideal due to noise and other externalities resulting from operations.
+Trail development in the vicinity of the Airport is possible, however other locations in the County where visitor experiences would likely be better will be sought out first. - The Leitersburg/Ringgold area east of the Airport falls within the County's designated Priority Preservation Area (PPA).
+These lands are therefore specifically targeted for permanent retention in an agricultural land preservation easement which is placed on private land.
+Lands north and northeast of Clear Spring to the Pennsylvania border also fall within a PPA.